Américo Tomás: Presidency

-Tomás used his presidential prerogative just once during his first decade in office.
-In September 1968, Salazar was incapacitated by a severe stroke.
-Believing that Salazar did not have long to live, Tomás dismissed Salazar and appointed Marcello Caetano to succeed him.
-For all intents and purposes, the president’s power to dismiss the prime minister had been the only check on Salazar's power.
-However, he never informed Salazar that he had been removed as leader of the regime he had largely created.
-Reportedly, when Salazar died two years later, he believed still that he was prime minister.
+In September 1968, Salazar was incapacitated by a coma.
+Believing that Salazar did not have long to live, Thomaz dismissed Salazar and appointed Marcello Caetano to succeed him.
+For all intents and purposes, the president's power to dismiss the prime minister had been the only check on Salazar's power.
+However, he never informed the recovered Salazar that he had been removed as leader of the regime he had largely created.
+Reportedly, when Salazar died two years later, he still believed that he was prime minister.

-Tomás took a much more active role in the government after Caetano took power.
+Thomaz's ouster of Salazar would be the only time he exercised his presidential prerogatives during his first decade in office.
+In contrast, Thomaz took a much more active role in the government after Caetano took power.
 While he had given Salazar more or less a free hand, he was not willing to do the same for Caetano.
-Eventually, Tomás became the rallying point for hardliners who opposed Caetano’s efforts to open up the regime.
-Caetano’s reforms did not go nearly far enough for a populace that had no memory of the instability and chaos that had preceded Salazar.
-For instance, he left the presidential election in the hands of the regime-dominated legislature, which re-elected Tomás unopposed in 1972.
-However, Caetano had to expend nearly all of his political capital to wrangle even these meagre reforms out of Tomás and the hardliners.
-He was thus in no position to resist when Tomás and the other hardliners forced the end of the reform experiment a year later.
+Eventually, Thomaz became the rallying point for hardliners who opposed Caetano's efforts to open up the regime.
+Caetano's reforms did not go nearly far enough for a populace that had no memory of the instability and chaos that had preceded Salazar.
+For instance, he left the presidential election in the hands of the regime-dominated legislature, which re-elected Thomaz unopposed in 1972.
+However, Caetano had to expend nearly all of his political capital to wrangle even these meagre reforms out of Thomaz and the hardliners.
+He was thus in no position to resist when Thomaz and the other hardliners forced the end of the reform experiment a year later.

-Tomás, unlike his predecessor, lived in his private residence while President of the Republic, using the Belém Palace only as an office and for official ceremonies.
+Thomaz, unlike his predecessor, lived in his private residence while President of the Republic, using the Belém Palace only as an office and for official ceremonies.

 Later life

-On 25 April 1974, The Carnation Revolution ended 48 years of authoritarian rule in Portugal.
-After being removed from power, Tomás was exiled to Brazil; in 1978, Ramalho Eanes allowed his return to Portugal.
-In 1980, his eldest daughter, Natalia, suddenly died.
+On 25 April 1974, the Carnation Revolution ended 48 years of authoritarian rule in Portugal.
+After being removed from power, Thomaz was exiled to Brazil; in 1978, Ramalho Eanes allowed his return to Portugal.
+In 1981, his eldest daughter, Natália, suddenly died.
 He was denied re-entry into the Navy and the extraordinary pension scheme currently in force for former presidents of the Republic, having received a modest pension from a retired military.
-After his return from exile, Américo Tomás lived practically isolated, having gone through serious financial difficulties, being forced to sell various gifts and valuables from when he was president.
+After his return from exile, Américo Thomaz lived practically isolated, having gone through serious financial difficulties, being forced to sell various gifts and valuables from when he was president.
 He published his memoir in 1986.

-Américo Tomás died at his home, in Cascais, of a generalized infection, at the age of 92, on 18 September 1987.
+Américo Thomaz died at his home, in Cascais, of a generalized infection, at the age of 92, on 18 September 1987.
 His funeral was simple and modest, without any representation or military or state honors, being buried in the Ajuda Cemetery.